Kowsalyasp/parentkarafmodule/sql readme.md

 ## SQLDevListener:
 	Utilizing the bundle lifecycle, it will perform actions like metadata parsing, etc. The class explains the loading, processing, updating, and populating of the meta and data XML files.
 Make use of this.
 It notes the bundle history record.
 We can see this in snapshots of our system.
 Hang on to the bundle history, which compares both the existing XML files and the current XML file to upload the data into the database.

+## MetaData:
+	The meta.xml file to load and populate the metadata to fetch and configure the table definitions and initialise the sequence generation of primary keys.
+The main purpose of meta.xml is to create the table.
+We set up the metadata with all the essential element tags like table name, columns, and constraints to configure the table in the database.
+And the module tag refers to which module that wants to create the table.

 ### Connection:
     In the karaf folder, create the `configuration folder` which stores and loads all the configuration files like database connectivity, cache server, and web server.